carlussery/Chicago_Bike_Sharing_User_Insights/SQL_Analysis.md

    JOIN length_subs_quarters s ON c.period  = s.period; -- here is the export

    -- And that's the end of this SeQueL.
 I'll save and export my scripts.

+   ---

+## Appendix

+### Detour of importing, cleaning, and formating the raw .csv file of the Q3 dataset